 I have to admit…I grew up in a great time!

-What’s your favorite memory of growing up?
+What’s your favourite memory of growing up?
 Are you a 90 or 00s baby?

 Who’s looking forward to the new Spice Girls tour?